 NSM requires every client host to be configured to send sm_notify reboot notifications to NFS peers.

-Once this configuration is done, there is no need to manually release any NLM locks that were made following upgrade to VAST Cluster 2.0.0.
+Once this configuration is done, there is no need to manually release any NLM locks, with the exception of locks that were made before upgrade to VAST Cluster 2.0.0 or a later release.
 Any locks that were made before upgrade to 2.0.0 will not be removed by NSM and can be released manually through theVAST Web UIorVAST CLI.

 To enable sm_notify reboot notifications using a static IP network configuration, do this on each client host: